Apex-Source/Revolution-PI-Qemu/README.md

 ### Create eMMC file system on WSL
 ```
 cd $HOME/revpi-qemu
-qemu-img create -f raw rpi-boot.img 32G
+qemu-img create -f raw revolution-pi-filesystem.img 32G
 ```

 ### Connect NBD drive
-This is required to use tools like fdisk or gparted.
+This is required to use tools like fdisk or gparted, make sure nbd module is enabled!
 ```
+sudo modprobe nbd
-qemu-nbd -c /dev/ndb0 rpi-boot.img
+sudo qemu-nbd -f raw -c /dev/nbd0 revolution-pi-filesystem.img
 ```

 ### Format Drive with RPI Imager
 ```
-# I did use the UI here.
-sudo rpi-imager /dev/nbd0 250234-bookworm-revpi-image.img cm4
+sudo rpi-imager
 ```
+1) Choose Raspberry PI Device - RevPI is based on Compute Module 4.
+2) Choose OS, select downloaded bookworm revpi image (in my case 250234-bookworm-revpi-image.img)
+3) Choose your NBD storage device.
+The version
+4) Click next, and you will be asked to specify some default system settings, like networking, username and password, and more.
+Please modify accordingly.
+5) Save the settings and procceed.
+6)

 ### Disconnect NBD
 ```